contentstack/app-sdk-docs/README.md

 ### stack.getAllBranches() ⇒ [BranchDetail](#branchdetail)[] | null

-This API allows you to retrieve details of all the available branch in the stack.
+This API allows you to retrieve details of all the available branches in the stack.
 If the Branches plan is not available, it will return an empty array.

 > Note: Branch feature is plan based.